William Stukeley: Childhood and university: 1687–1708

-Stukeley was born on 7 November 1687 at the family home in Holbeach, Lincolnshire, the eldest child in a family of four boys and one girl; it is possible that he was named after William of Orange, who soon after became King of England.
+Stukeley was born on 7 November 1687 in his parental home in Holbeach, Lincolnshire.
+He was the eldest child in a family of four boys and one girl; it is possible that he was named after William of Orange, who soon after became King of England.
 His paternal grandfather, John Stukeley (1623–1675), was a country gentleman who possessed a small estate at Uffington, Lincolnshire and who accrued a large number of debts by the time of his death.
 John had two sons; the elder, Adlard, was apprenticed to the legal profession, while the younger, also called John, was initially trained as a farmer before joining Adlard in a family law firm.
 On 28 May 1686, John married the teenage daughter of Robert Bullen in Pinchbeck, Lincolnshire; their first child was miscarried, with William being their second.

 In 1692, at the age of five, Stukeley began an education at Holbeach's Free School, where he learned to read and write.
 By the age of thirteen, he was the top-rated pupil at his school.
 As a schoolchild, he began collecting Roman coins after a hoard was found nearby and also developed interests in botany and medicine.
 In 1700, he was taken out of school to work in his father's legal business.
 With his father he travelled south to London on various occasions, where he purchased many books and scientific instruments.
 He was nevertheless bored by his law activities, and when he requested that he be allowed to study at university, his father agreed.

-He began studying at Cambridge University in November 1703 as a pensioner at Benet College (now Corpus Christi College).
-Among the classes that he took during his studies were Classics, Ethics, Logic, Metaphysics, Divinity, Mathematics and Philosophy.
-In his spare time, he dissected animals and searched for fossils in the gravel pits outside the town; in 1708, he dissected a hanged man.
+He began studying at Cambridge University in November 1703 as a pensioner at Bene't College.
+Among the classes that he took during his studies were Classics, Ethics, Logic, Metaphysics, Divinity, Mathematics, and Philosophy.
+In his spare time, he dissected animals and searched for fossils in the gravel pits outside the town; in 1708 he dissected a hanged man.
 Outside of term time, he travelled to London, there taking anatomy courses with George Rolf and becoming acquainted with the poet John Gay.
-In February 1706, his father died, with his uncle passing away three weeks later.
+In February 1706 his father died, with his uncle passing away three weeks later.
 He returned home to sort out the family's financial affairs.
-In 1707, his mother died, leaving him in charge of his younger siblings; to pay off family debts, he sold off their furniture and let out their Holbeach home.
-He attracted notoriety for dissecting a local who had committed suicide.
-In January 1709, he returned to Cambridge to defend his thesis, on the title of "Catamenia pendent a plethora".
+In 1707 his mother then died, leaving him in charge of his younger siblings; to pay off family debts, he sold off their furniture and let out their Holbeach home.
+He also attracted local attention for dissecting a local who had committed suicide.
+In January 1909 he returned to Cambridge to defend his thesis, on the title of "Catamenia pendent a plethora".
 By this point he was taking a growing interest in architecture, producing careful pen-drawings of medieval buildings.
 He considered embarking on the fashionable Grand Tour of continental Europe to see the ancient ruins of Greece and Italy, but likely decided against it on financial grounds.